ontech7/everyeye-news-bot/README.md

 # everyeye-news-bot
-A Telegram bot for reading https://www.everyeye.it news
+A Telegram bot for reading https://www.everyeye.it news with button interface

 ## Installation